dog0752/dynamic-object/README.md

 ---

 ## attribution
-shapes and some other features are definitely stolen from v8
+shapes and some other features are definitely stolen ideas from v8
 v8 is licensed under a bsd like license. https://v8.dev